All Products

 Description

-The network connection that you created in Step 2.
+Select the network connection that you added in Step 2.

-<IP address of a Hive Metastore> specifies the internal IP address of the Hive Metastore.
-In this example, the internal IP address of the master node of the EMR cluster is used.
-You can view the internal IP address on the Nodes tab of the EMR cluster.
+<IP address of Hive metastore> is the internal IP address of the HMS service.
+In this example, it is the internal IP address of the master node of the EMR cluster.
+You can find it on the Node Management page of the EMR cluster.

 Step 5: Use Hive Metastore

-1. On the Catalogs page, find the hive_metastore catalog and click Set as default in the Actions column to configure the hive_metastore catalog as the default data catalog in the current workspace.
+1. On the Data Catalog page, find hive_metastore and click Set As Default in the Actions column to make it the default data catalog for the workspace.

 image